taoky/tsumugu/README.md

 You might see arguments like `--exclude debian/ --include debian/dists/${DEBIAN_CURRENT}`, with trailing slash exclusion in examples.
 This is just because we don't need to exclude directory listing of `debian` folder out.

+### Deduplication

+Tsumugu relies on local file size and mtime to check if file shall be downloaded.
+Some file-level deduplicators like [jdupes](https://codeberg.org/jbruchon/jdupes) would ignore file mtime when deduplicating with hard links.
+This could be an issue for some repos, as some files would be redownloaded again and again every time as it does not have a correct mtime locally.

+Workarounds:

+- Set `--compare-size-only`.
+- Use filesystem-level/block-level deduplication like `zfs dedup`.
+- Use another file-level deduplicator which considers mtime (though I don't know which would do this).

 ## Naming

 The name "tsumugu", and current branch name "pudding", are derived from the manga *A Drift Girl and a Noble Moon*.